 Cloud integration solutions have been replacing traditional EDI tools.
 While in the past, one could use an EDI VAN that did not necessarily have the capabilities to handle any other sub-processes, today, it’s essential to work with a provider that helps with all aspects of EDI integration.

-The importance and necessity of EDI translation service and EDI validation tool cannot be emphasized enough.
+The importance and necessity of EDI translation services and EDI validation tools cannot be emphasized enough.
 Working with a vendor that can support you with all of these processes will not only accelerate the speed of communication with your trading partners, but it will allow you to rapidly connect with new stakeholders and scale the solution as your transaction volumes are growing.

 A vendor using cloud integration solutions, such as an iPaaS, will be able to help you with the most challenging connectivity cases and also ensure that you and your partners always receive the information in your own specific data format when you need it while maintaining the data integrity based on your business rules.